cameronterry/dark-matter/readme.txt

   * All new admin user interface per Site to manage domains.
     * Built in React and uses the new REST API.
     * Can be disabled and hidden using the constant `define( 'DARKMATTER_HIDE_UI', true );`.
+  * Allow Logins on Primary Domain option has been replaced with a filter, `darkmatter_allow_logins`.
+    * Auto-detects bbPress plugin if it is installed and active.
+    * Auto-detects WooCommerce plugin if it is installed and active.
+  * Added a suite of actions and filters to enable extensibility of the Dark Matter plugin.
+    * `darkmatter_domain_add` - fires after a domain is successfully added to the database and object cache.
+    * `darkmatter_domain_basic_check` - fires at the end of the checks for a domain.
+Enables additional checks which are environment specific.
+    * `darkmatter_domain_delete ` - fires after a domain is successfully deleted from the database and object cace.
+    * `darkmatter_domain_updated ` - fires after a domain is successfully updated.
+    * `darkmatter_primary_set ` - Fires after a domain is set as the primary domain for a site.
+    * `darkmatter_primary_unset` - Fires after a domain is unset as the primary domain for a site.
+    * `darkmatter_restrict_add` - Fires after a domain is successfully added to the Restricted list.
+    * `darkmatter_restrict_get` - Fires between the Restricted domains being returned from Object Cache and then going to the database.
+    * `darkmatter_restrict_delete` - Fires after a domain is successfully deleted to the Restricted list.
 * Improvements over version 1.0.0;
   * Domains are now sanitized to ensure that is purely a domain and not a URL. (https://github.com/cameronterry/dark-matter/issues/29)
   * Priming the `$current_blog` now utilises `WP_Site`. (https://github.com/cameronterry/dark-matter/issues/17)